Sino-Nepalese War: First Invasion

 In the year 1788, Bahadur Shah sent Gorkha troops under the joint command of Damodar Pande and Bam Shah to attack Tibet.
 The Gorkha troops entered Tibet through Kuti (Nyalam Town) and reached as far as Tashilhunpo (about 410 km. from Kuti).
 A fierce battle was fought at Shikarjong in which the Tibetans were badly defeated.
 The Panchen Lama and Sakya Lama then requested the Gorkha troops to have peace talks.
 So the Gorkha troops left Shikarjong and went towards Kuti and Kerung (Gyirong).

+(Note: Bam Shah, who co-commanded the invasion of Tibet in 1788, later served as the Nepali governor of the western territories.
+After the Treaty of Sugauli (1816), he claimed the villages of Chhangru, Tinkar, Kunti and Nabhi from the British, arguing that the western branch of the Kali River headwaters should be considered the main stream.
+The claim to Kunti and Nabhi was rejected by the Governor-General Lord Moira in September 1817.)